Building a Flow

 Duplicating or deleting steps

-Copying and Pasting steps within and between flows
+Copying and pasting steps within and between flows

-Once you see that dropdown message, you can paste into a text document, you would see something like this:
+Once you see that dropdown message, you can paste into a text document, where you would see something like this:

 parabola:cb:af4f35234fc747a5b0bbda8bf14fefcf

 Snippets will contain everything they copied.
 If you copy a CSV or Excel file step, then that file will be in the snippet.
 If you copy an integration like Google Sheets or Shopify, it will not include any authorization details - so users will need to authorize with their own account.
 Be careful sharing snippets that contain API steps.
-API steps will bring along its settings, which may include API keys.
+API steps will bring along their settings, which may include API keys.

 Navigating around the canvas